newone757/ruby-news/README.md

 ---

 **Done!**
-Your Sinatra app should now be running locally.
+Sinatra should now be running locally.
 Open your browser and visit:

     http://localhost:4567